SMSakifShahriyar/Pedestrian-Crossing-Intent-Prediction-from-Dashcam-Video/README.md

-Here is a **copy-paste ready README.md**, written in a clear, simple, slightly non-native-speaker tone (but still professional and technically solid).
-You can adjust links or project title anytime.

----

 # Pedestrian Crossing Intent Prediction from Dashcam Video

 *A prototype system for estimating pedestrian crossing intent using YOLOv8, tracking, motion cues, and road-position heuristics.*